Security & trust

 Audit log on every dollar

-Every brief number, every anomaly, every dispute draft is timestamped and source-linked back to a row in your source documents.
+Every brief number, every finding, every dispute draft is timestamped and source-linked back to a row in your source documents.

 No AI training on your data